NativeScript/plugins/packages/iqkeyboardmanager/README.md

 #### Multi-factor one-time code auto-fill

-While the following is not a feature specific to IQKeyboardManager, you are here because you want the best keyboard experience for your NativeScript app and this may be helpful to know about.

 iOS has a feature where a text field's QuickType search suggestion bar can suggest `one-time` code values for multi-factor authentication that were texted to your device.

-If the field is identified as a `one-time` code field, the suggestion will appear for about 3 minutes after being received, and the user simply has to tap the suggestion to fill in the value—no short-term memorization or copy/paste gestures required.
+If the field is identified as a `one-time` code field, the suggestion will appear for about 3 minutes after being received.
+The user simply has to tap the suggestion to fill in the value — no short-term memorization or copy/paste gestures required.
 Examples of message formats are:

 - 123456 is your App Name code.
 - 123456 is your App Name login code.